dB-SPL/KotlinUsbTerminal/README.md

 # KotlinUsbTerminal

-This repository is an attempt to convert Kai Morich's SimpleUsbTerminal app to Kotlin, mostly as an attempt to better understand how usb-serial-for-android works.
+This repository is an attempt to convert Kai Morich's SimpleUsbTerminal app to Kotlin.
+For the most part, this has just been to gain experience with usb-serial-for-android and to get a better understanding of the library's SerialInputOutputManager interface.

 ## Credits:
 SimpleUsbTerminal\